Our Curriculum 2022-2023

 Evaluation is essential for the planning and development of the curriculum.
 The Head teacher is responsible for the overall school curriculum.
 The standards team and subject leaders monitor lesson plans, moderate pupil work, conduct learning walks in order to support their self-evaluation of their subject, provide training, support to colleagues and to identify next steps for improvement.

 Our Governing body is responsible for monitoring the way the school curriculum is implemented.
 Delegated governors for specific subjects liaise with the subject leader to monitor their identified actions and impact of these on the quality of learning, teaching and provision in the subject.
 Termly committee meetings take place so that governors can monitor and review the school curriculum.

-Impact: The Outcomes that pupils acheive as a result of the education they have received
+Impact: The Outcomes that pupils achieve as a result of the education they have received